Mesoscale two-sample testing for networks: Mesoscale testing methodology

-In this section, we develop four classes of tests which can be used in Stage II of the generic approach.
-In all cases we specify the family by defining a test procedure for some arbitrary $U \in \mathbb{R}^{r \times d_r}$ and $V \in \mathbb{R}^{c \times d_c}$ with orthonormal columns, $d_r \leq r$, and $d_c \leq c$.
-Theoretical results establishing test sizes are provided in Section~\ref{subsec:theory_fixed}.
+In this section, we develop four classes of tests for different exponential families for use in Stage II.
+In all cases we define a test procedure for some arbitrary, fixed projection matrices $U \in \mathbb{R}^{r \times d_r}$ and $V \in \mathbb{R}^{c \times d_c}$ with orthonormal columns, $d_r \leq r$, and $d_c \leq c$, which will be determined (from independent data) in Stage I.

-The first class of tests is for the general exponential family edge model \eqref{expo_edges} with known mean-variance relationship (abbreviated ``E''); each test has asymptotic size $\alpha$.
-The second class provides an extension to the case of the general exponential family edge model with unknown dispersion (abbreviated ``E-UD'').
-The third class modifies the first to use the exact null distribution under the Gaussian edge model with unknown dispersion parameter $\sigma$ (abbreviated ``G'').
-The fourth and final class of tests is a further modification for the Gaussian edge model which operates on only the projected data (abbreviated ``G-P'').
+We consider families of tests for the following four settings: (A) a general exponential family edge model \eqref{expo_edges} with known mean-variance relationship (labeled ``E''); (B) a general exponential family edge model with unknown dispersion (``E-UD''); (C) a modification of (A) using the exact null distribution under the Gaussian edge model with unknown dispersion parameter $\sigma$ (``G'') and (D) a further modification for the Gaussian edge model which operates on only the projected data (``G-P'').
+Theoretical results establishing test sizes are provided in Section~\ref{sec:theory}.
+Table~\ref{tab:test_usage} sums up the settings and theoretical guarantees on type I error for the four families of tests, to be descibed in detail in the rest of this section.
+Propositions 4--6 are stated in Section~\ref{sec:theory}, and Corollary~\ref{cor:wobs_od} is stated in Appendix~\ref{subsubsec:theory_od}.